sivaraj87/library/README.md

 Snippets are organized into categories (folders) and each snippet is placed in its own file with a name that describes what it does.

-## Submitting Your Snippet

-We welcome and encourage everyone to submit their code snippets.
-If you would like to submit your snippet, please [fork](https://github.com/affiliatewp/library/fork) the repository and then create a [pull request](https://github.com/affiliatewp/library/compare/).

-Please refer to the [Contributing guidelines](https://github.com/affiliatewp/library/blob/master/CONTRIBUTING.md) before submitting your pull request.

 ## Using Snippets

 1. Click on the filename of the snippet you'd like to use.